opendocsg/slw-judgments-backfill/2016_SGHC_81/report.md

 32     There was no evidence Saiful and Tran had actual authority to bind WE Bunker.
 The question then was whether Saiful or Tran or both of them had apparent authority to bind WE Bunker.

 33     Apparent authority arises from representations made by the principal to a third party.
-Representations may be express or implied from acquiescence or inactivity: _Viknesh Dairy Farm Pte Ltd v Balakrishnan s/o P S Maniam and others_ [2015] SGHC 27 at [55].
-The principal’s conduct as a whole must be considered in determining whether it made any representation to the third party: _Sigma Cable Co (Pte) Ltd v NEI Parsons Ltd_ [1992] 2 SLR(R) 403 at [29].
+Representations may be express or implied from acquiescence or inactivity: _Viknesh Dairy Farm Pte Ltd v Balakrishnan s/o P S Maniam and others_ <span class="citation">[2015] SGHC 27</span> at [55].
+The principal’s conduct as a whole must be considered in determining whether it made any representation to the third party: _Sigma Cable Co (Pte) Ltd v NEI Parsons Ltd_ <span class="citation">[1992] 2 SLR(R) 403</span> at [29].

 34     The defendants submitted that they could not have made any representation to Nguyen that could have given rise to any apparent authority on the part of Saiful and/or Tran.
 During cross